Lois Lane

 March 1, 1940, episode, "Threat To The Daily Planet."

-that aired from March 18 to April 26, 1940.
-Choat began broadcasting at
+from March 18 to April 26, 1940.
+Choat began broadcasting at WNAC-Boston in

-WNAC-Boston in 1928 and later starred in the major soap operas of the era.
+1928, and later starred in the major soap operas of the era.
+After the decline

-After the decline of radio, Helen Choat briefly worked in television and
+of radio, Helen Choat briefly worked in television and co-authored books about

 Joan Alexander voiced Lois Lane for over 1,600 episodes from June 9, 1940,

-voice of Lois Lane for the Fleischer and Famous Studios cartoons from
+Lois Lane for the Fleischer and Famous Studios cartoons from 1941–1943.
+She

 The New Adventures of Superman animated series.
-Alexander later
+Joan Alexander later

-expressed disappointment about being remembered for Lois Lane instead of major
+expressed disappointment about being remembered for Lois Lane instead of stage

 productions by Shakespeare or Shaw.